 - Pregnant employees must be permitted to work as long as they are able to perform their jobs

-- Employers must hold open a job for pregnancy-related absences the same length of time jobs are held open for employees on sick or disability leave
+- Employers must hold open a job for pregnancy-related absences, such as maternity leave, the same length of time jobs are held open for employees on sick or disability leave

 - Employers have to allow pregnant employees to make changes to their work duties or schedule in order to stay healthy